Players: Oregon St coach used abuse to free up scholarships

 Clark said trainers, not coaches, make decisions about players’ availability when they’re injured.

-Waiters, who was diagnosed with sickle-cell anemia shortly after starting college, also said she felt she had little choice but to practice past what was safe because of her status as a vulnerable newcomer who had been harshly criticized by coaches and teammates.

-She said she had played middle hitter through most of her prep career, but because of her relatively short stature – 6-feet – the Oregon State coaches told her they would bring her to the Corvallis, Oregon, campus and give her a year as a redshirt - scholarship players who don’t participate and get an extra year to compete - to learn how to play outside hitter, a position not as reliant on height.
+Waiters said she had played middle hitter through most of her prep career, but Oregon State coaches told her they would bring her to the Corvallis, Oregon, campus and give her a year to learn how to play outside hitter.

-Midway through the season, she said Barnard put her in a game, wasting a a year of eligibility.
+Midway through the season, she said Barnard put her in a game and burned her redshirt season.

-The Beavers finished 11-21 that season and followed it last year with a 9-22 record.
-In addition to the high turnover on the roster, a common theme over the last few years has been an unusually high injury rate – one the team website uses as a way of explaining the team’s struggles.

-“We had players getting hurt left and right but he said he wasn’t going to just throw me in a game,” Waiters said.
+“We had players getting hurt left and right but he said he wasn’t going to just throw me in a game,” said Waiters, who now plays at Nevada.
 “And then that’s exactly what he did.”

 Waiters said Barnard told her the 911 call and mental-health issues wouldn’t impact her scholarship.
 Waiters said that, as he had done with other players, Barnard had promised her a four-year ride but signed her to a letter of intent good only for one year.
 Clark said the school abides by NCAA rules that forbid coaching staffs from pulling scholarships for performance-related reasons.

 Barnard based his effort to get rid of Waiters on the notion that lifestyle choices were doing her in.
 In the meeting she recorded, the coach frequently brought up a secondhand account that Waiters had made plans with a recruit to smoke marijuana.
-Waiters told him that she hung out with people who smoked marijuana, but did not do so herself.
+Waiters denied smoking marijuana.

 Barnard then reminded Waiters of an earlier conversation in which he said they talked about a path for her that might not include volleyball.